How are you securing your API?

 While the open-source core framework is generally enough, there are excellent paid products built on top of Metasploit that are worth a look.
 The pro plan is great if you want premium support and will be using the framework in-depth, but is generally not necessary if your team is experienced enough.

 This wastes resources, as all the vulnerabilities reported, need to be scanned again manually to confirm that they aren’t false positives.
-Netsparker says the tool is able to provide you a strong enough proof of concept for the reports, removing doubts about the weak links found.
+Invicti says the tool is able to provide you with a strong enough proof of concept for the reports, removing doubts about the weak links found.

 With companies like Sony, Religare, Coca-Cola, Huawei, etc., on their client list, you can be sure that these folks are doing something right. 🙂